wipanon/nuit-blanche-2020/README.md

 # nuit-blanche-2k20-spa
-it caches on device, thus requiring no data!
+it has an offline mode (and thus works with airplane mode, and also lets your battery last longer)